Effective June 20, 2014

 CHILD CENTER AND LIFE TIME KIDS ACADEMY

 Child Center Policy for Nevada Residents - Click Here

 Child Center Policy for Tennessee Residents - Click Here

 - Infant Room.
-Infants older than three months but younger than one (1) year old may use the infant room.
-Due to high demand for the infant room, you must make a reservation by contacting the child center up to 48 hours in advance.
+Infants older than three months but younger than one (1) year may use the infant room.
+Due to high demand for the infant room, you must make a reservation by contacting the Child Center up to 48 hours in advance.
 You must cancel any reservation at least two hours in advance.

 - Food and Drink.
-You may bring into the child center a labeled "sippy" cup with water only or, for an infant, a bottle with milk or pre-mixed with formula clearly labeled with your child's name.
+You may bring into the Child Center a labeled "sippy" cup with water only or, for an infant, a bottle with milk or premixed with formula clearly labeled with your child's name.
 We will not mix formula for bottles.
-You may not bring into the child center any juice, milk, soda, snacks, candy, gum or other food from home, the LifeCafe or the Bistro.
+You may not bring into the Child Center any juice, milk, soda, snacks, candy, gum or other food from home, the LifeCafe or the LifeCafe Poolside.

 - A child with a reportable illness or condition that a physician determines has not had sufficient treatment to reduce risk to others.

 - A child with chickenpox, until no longer infectious and the lesions are crusted over.

 - A child who has vomited or had any abnormally loose stool within the prior 24 hours.